 Application channel is automatically entered into the case management system for online applications, and manually entered for applications taken by phone or paper.
-If ever an application channel has been manually entered incorrectly, the application channel will be classed as 'unknown'.
+If ever an application channel has been manually entered incorrectly, the application channel will be treated as 'unknown' and excluded from table 2 of the publication tables.